 The F4 application process is usually completed by the sponsor and by the beneficiary sibling.
 Although the entire process may differ depending on your background, the general process is listed below:

-• If USCIS approves the petition, then the application will be passed on to NVC;
+2. If USCIS approves the petition, then the application will be passed on to NVC for consular processing.

-• NVC will then send your foreign sibling an application package with detailed instructions and documents that must be submitted;
+3. NVC will send your foreign sibling an application package with detailed instructions and documents that must be submitted.

-• The beneficiary will have to undergo a medical exam;
+6. The beneficiary will have to undergo a medical exam

 Reunite with Your Family